yoavnir/specs2016/README.md

 The **InputPart** argument may be any of the following:

 * A range of characters, such as `5`, `3-7`, or `5.8`, the last one indicating 8 characters starting in the 5th position.
 Note that the indexing of characters is 1- rather than 0-based.
-* A range of words, such as `w5` or `words 5-7`, where words are separated by one or more `wordseparator` characters -- spaces by default.
+* A range of words, such as `w5` or `words 5-7`, where words are separated by one or more `wordseparator` characters -- locale-defined whitespace by default.
 The word indexing is 1-based.
 * A range of fields, such as `fields 5` or `f5-7`, where fields are separated by exactly one `fieldseparator` characters -- a tab by default.
 The field indexing is 1-based.
 * **TODclock** - a 64-bit formatted timestamp, giving microseconds since the Unix epoch.
 * **DTODclock** - a 64-bit formatted timestamp, giving microseconds since the Unix epoch.
 The difference is that TODclock shows the time when this run of *specs* begun, while DTODclock gives the time of producing the current record.